Schunck: Spin-offs

 Apart from the four consecutive shops in Heerlen and a branch in nearby Geleen, there were several other businesses more or less related to the main firm.

 Pierre Schunck (1906–1993), the founder's grandson, didn't take over the business as was expected of him (although he was commissioner of the firm), but made his mark in other ways.
 He helped with the alphabetisation of Gypsy children in Heerlen.
 In the 1920s, he studied at a textile school.
 In the 1930s, he studied to become a priest for a short while (which was presented to him as an alternative to taking over the business).
 In 1935, Pierre came back from the monastery and was made director of a laundry in Valkenburg, which had been founded in 1904 by his mother's father, Pierre Cloot (1849–1933), and of which his father Peter J. Schunck was director since 1909.
 The laundry was sold in 1947, to E. Hennekens.
-During World War II he started and led the Valkenburg resistance under the assumed name Paul Simons, for which he was awarded the Dutch Cross of Resistance (one of a total of 99 awarded).
+During World War II he started and led the Valkenburg resistance under the assumed name Paul Simons, for which he was awarded the Resistance Memorial Cross.
 After the war, his father gave him money to start up a clothes factory in Bonaire (a Dutch island in the Caribbean), named Schunck's Kledingindustrie Bonaire.
 But he did this with a former colleague from the resistance, who turned out to be too much of an adventurer and the business failed.
 It did start to help fight local unemployment, though, something for which he gained some popularity on the island.
 After that he returned to Heerlen, where he was already managing director of SKIL since 1 January 1943 (the clothes manufacturing business he and his father had set up), but that turned out not to be sufficiently profitable.
 His final business was a gents' clothing shop in nearby Maastricht, Schunck Jr. CV, at Muntstraat 41.
 When he retired, he went back to his family's roots by taking up weaving as a hobby, which had been the family's profession for centuries, specialising in Koptic Double weaving and visiting Otavalo Indians in Ecuador to learn about their weaving methods.
 He died on 2 February 1993.
 He had named his third son Arnold, who consequently has the same full name as the firm's founder, his great-grandfather.
 This Arnold Schunck has started collecting information about the family online – see the external link below.